ICJIA/icjia-accessibility-portal/content/faqs.md

 ### Can managers delay accessibility work to "get more information first"?

-**The April 24, 2026 deadline is a legal requirement that cannot be extended.** While it's completely reasonable for managers to want clarity on scope, timeline, and resources before starting work, the deadline is firm — accessibility work needs to begin now, even as you gather more information.
+**The April 24, 2026 deadline is a fixed legal requirement under the ADA Title II web rule.** The rule does not include a routine extension process.
+While it's completely reasonable for managers to want clarity on scope, timeline, and resources before starting work, the deadline is firm — accessibility work needs to begin now, even as you gather more information.

 **Who to ask (so you get answers without losing time):**